danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 Each type specifies its own per-type equality check.
 See specific types for details.
 Transparent derived types all compare for equality by comparing both the payload value (if any).
-In addition, a default implementation calls through to `perOrder` to determine sameness.
+In addition, a default implementation checks directly for trivial sameness and calls through to `perOrder` for anything nontrivial.

 **Note:** In order for the system to operate consistently, `perEq` must always behave consistently with `perOrder`, in that for a given pair of